 Hidden for safety with extended family

-Extended family doesn’t want him to discover hidden powers.
+Extended family doesn’t want him to discover hidden

 Extended family doesn’t want him to discover hidden powers